martaccferreira/mini-epub-editor/README.md

 # 📚 Mini EPUB Editor

-A minimal web-based EPUB metadata editor built with [Remix](https://remix.run) and [JustD UI](https://justd.dev).
+A minimal web-based EPUB metadata editor built with [Remix](https://remix.run) and [Intent UI](https://intentui.com/).
 This app allows users to upload EPUB files, edit metadata, and download the updated file.

 ## ✨ Features

 - 🖊️ Edit EPUB metadata: **Title**, **Author**, and **Cover image**

-- ⚡ Fast, client-friendly UI built with JustD
+- ⚡ Fast, client-friendly UI built with Intent UI

 - 📤 One-click **"Send to Kindle"** opens Amazon’s upload page so you can drag and drop your edited EPUB and send it directly to your Kindle